dodiz/jdk-ecommerce/README.md

 # Java Dressing Kit E-commerce

-JDK is a simple clothing e-commerce website made for portfolio reasons.
+JDK is a simple clothing e-commerce website made for portfolio purposes.

-# Main Stack
+# Tech stack

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.